jrosen48/utk-homepage/static/cv/rosenberg-cv-for-word.Rmd

 ## Fellowships and Awards

+2019-2020, Initiative for the Future Faculty Development Program, University of Tennessee, Knoxville

 2019, Open Publishing Support Fund, University of Tennessee Libraries and Office of Research and Engagement, University of Tennessee, Knoxville

 2018, Foreign Travel Award, Office of Research and Engagement, University of Tennessee, Knoxville (UTK)